 The teaching needs to be planned to ensure pupils are taught at a level which is accessible but promotes progress.
-At Easthorpe we have aspirational targets for our pupils.
+We have aspirational targets for our pupils.

 The teachers continually assess the pupils understanding and then plan to reinforce and develop new knowledge and skills